 You want your great content to get found by search engines and by potential customers.

-If you want to hire a full-time SEO specialist, you can expect to pay a salary around $46,000, but you may just opt for an external expert to audit your site once a year or so.
+If you want to hire a full-time SEO specialist, you can expect to pay a salary beginning at around $48,000, but you may just opt for an external expert to audit your site once a year or so.

 Once your main website is optimized for search engines and you've done your local SEO (if applicable), you may be able to handle on-going keyword optimization on your own.
 But if you're considering paid search ads, you may want to start with an expert as well.